 - Systematic Instruction: Teachers plan activities to help children acquire skills and strategies

 - Integrated Project Work: Students conduct in-depth investigations of important topics and apply skills and strategies to solve real-world problems

 Duke School has competency benchmarks at each grade level in all curricular areas.
 Our benchmarks serve as a guide rather than the driving force of our curriculum.
 Teachers set goals based on on-going formal and informal assessments of each child.
 WHAT IS PROJECT WORK?

-"A project is an in-depth investigation, worthy of student time, attention, and energy."
+As defined by Drs.
+Lillian Katz and Sylvia Chard, "a project is an in-depth investigation, worthy of student time, attention, and energy."